 Backlash: many types of transmissions will have some amount of play, which often leads to imperfections in positioning.
 This play tends to be greater in CNC mills that use stepper motors or acme screw drives; and lower with servo motors and ball screws.

-Mill rigidity: machines that use low-cost materials (HDPE, plywood, sheet metal) to hold everything together, or rely on rudimentary slides to support the moving parts, will deflect more significantly under load, or in response to own acceleration and deceleration.
+Mill rigidity: machines that use low-cost materials (HDPE, plywood, sheet metal) to hold everything together, rely on rudimentary slides to support the moving parts, or use timing belts as a motion system, will deflect more significantly under load, or in response to own acceleration and deceleration.
 This problem is much less pronounced in mills with heavy-duty cast frames and ball-bearing linear ways.

-Unfortunately, there is no specific standard for testing repeat accuracy; many manufacturers don't bother to advertise it, and others test it with varying levels of honesty.
-In fact, the good guys will give you a figure that represents the worst-case, momentary deviation following a rapid movement - but that's not really representative of most types of fine work with sub-millimeter tools.
+Unfortunately, there is no widely accepted standard for testing repeat accuracy; many manufacturers don't bother to advertise it, and others test it with varying levels of honesty.
+In fact, the good guys will give you a figure that represents the worst-case, momentary deviation following a rapid long-distance movement - but that's not really representative of most types of fine work with sub-millimeter tools.

 Now, don't despair: the good news is that most of the commercially available mills are actually pretty good in this department, especially when moving slower and doing precision cuts in easily machinable stock.
-You can expect many entry-level mills to conduct themselves within 0.01 mm, and more expensive units with ball screws and servo motors to stay around 2 µm or so.
+You can expect many entry-level mills to conduct themselves within 0.02 mm or better during normal work; more expensive units with ball screws and servo motors will probably stay around 2-5 µm.

 Accuracy aside, mechanical resolution is the other important piece of the puzzle.
 Stepper or servo motors in a CNC mill can assume only a certain number of positions per turn, and that translates to a specific minimum distance by which the table or the cutting head can be moved around.
 Insufficient mechanical resolution means that the mill will have difficulty smoothly approximating certain curves, and may end up producing unattractive finish.